lironui/GeoSR/README.md

 ## Introduction

-**GeoSR** is an open-source super resolution and semantic segmentation toolbox based on PyTorch, [GeoSeg](https://github.com/WangLibo1995/GeoSeg), [pytorch lightning](https://www.pytorchlightning.ai) and [timm](https://github.com/rwightman/pytorch-image-models), which mainly focuses on developing advanced Vision Transformers for UAV super resolution and semantic segmentation.
+**GeoSR** is an open-source super-resolution and semantic segmentation toolbox based on PyTorch, [GeoSeg](https://github.com/WangLibo1995/GeoSeg), [pytorch lightning](https://www.pytorchlightning.ai) and [timm](https://github.com/rwightman/pytorch-image-models), which mainly focuses on developing advanced Vision Transformers for UAV super-resolution and semantic segmentation.

 ## Folder Structure
 Download [UAVid](https://uavid.nl/) and prepare the following folders to organize this repo: